 - Remove that content from your website.
 If you’re unable to fix your site or if you don’t want to, we unfortunately won’t be able to run your ads for that site.

 - Resubmit your site for review.
 If our review shows that you fixed the necessary policy violations, we can re-enable your site and approve your ads to start running again.
 If your ads remain disapproved, see how to resubmit your ads for approval.

 If you think your ad was incorrectly disapproved, you can request a review with the Disapproved ads and policy questions form.

 What happens if you violate policy

 - Notification of non-compliance: If we believe that you're violating third-party policy, we'll usually contact you to request corrective action.
-If you fail to make the requested corrections within the time period given, your access to Google third-party programmes and your advertising accounts may be suspended.
-In cases of serious or repeated violations, you may be suspended immediately and without notification.
+If you fail to make the requested corrections within the time period given, we may take enforcement action.
+In cases of serious or repeated violations, we may take action immediately and without notification.

 - Third-party programme suspension: Your participation in Google third-party programmes, such as Google Partners or Premier SMB Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.

 - Domain disabling: We may suspend websites marketing your services if you violate third-party policy.
 This means that the website can no longer be advertised on Google’s advertising network until the problem is fixed.